 With both Netflix and Disney+ cancelling their OTT free trial periods, is it the end of this highly popular marketing strategy and common industry practice?

 For consumers, several key elements are important in any OTT service.
-Content is one, convenience is another; both combining into allowing viewers to watch what they want when they want it.
-But one of the other key attractive virtues for the consumers of SVOD in particular, has always been the option of joining for a limited period at no cost, and it now looks increasingly like the golden age of the free trial is coming to an end.
+Content is one, convenience is another; both combine into allowing viewers to watch what they want when they want it.
+But one of the other key attractive virtues for the consumers of SVOD in particular has always been the option of joining for a limited period at no cost, and it now looks increasingly like the golden age of the free trial is coming to an end.

 The OTT industry — and many others! — has been built on the basis of the free trial: sign up, get a certain amount of days or weeks for nothing, and then the subscription kicks in.
-But as a blanket offering it is starting to look less and less attractive.
+But as a blanket offer, it is starting to look less and less attractive.
 Among the major players, Disney+ stopped offering its 7-day free trial in June, while Netflix started phasing out free trials in many major markets in October.

 What is going on?
-And should all operators consider ditching the free trial option for their services?
+And should all operators consider ditching the free trial option for their OTT services?
 The picture is actually quite complex and shows how our maturing industry is starting to get a lot smarter about the way it onboards new subscribers.